-At Baylor Medicine, our prenatal and reproductive genetic specialists are helping women and their partners better understand their risk for a genetic condition in themselves or in their fetus that can affect their ability to have a healthy pregnancy and navigate the genetic testing services available to evaluate these genetic risks.
+At Baylor Medicine, our prenatal and reproductive genetic specialists are helping patients and their partners better understand their risk for a genetic condition, either in themselves or in their fetus, that can affect their ability to have a healthy pregnancy.
+We then help these couples navigate the genetic testing services available to evaluate those risks.

-Our goal is to provide the most optimal reproductive and prenatal genetic care to women and their partners and to support parents facing difficult care decisions when birth defects or a genetic risk or condition is found that affects the health of their fetus.
+Our goal is to provide unparalleled reproductive and prenatal genetic care to patients and their partners and to support parents facing difficult care decisions when a genetic risk or fetal condition is found that affects the health of their fetus.